Reaching The Residents

 Visit the Student Housing OSD office, located at 160 Student Housing (directly east of Visitor Parking Lot 25), to set up a tabling reservation.

 - Review the DC Tabling Guidelines to learn more

 - Bring all tabling materials (e.g. table banner, photo albums, flyers, posters, etc.) to the Student Housing building for approval when making a reservation

 Important: Reservations must be made at least five days in advance.
 If your student organization or sports club is not registered with CSI or Campus Recreation, respectively, you may not table.

 Aggie Reader Newsletter

-Student Housing produces a weekly newsletter, the Aggie Reader, that is sent electronically to all residence hall residents each Friday throughout the quarter.
+Student Housing produces a weekly electronic newsletter, the Aggie Reader, for residence hall and Student Housing Apartments (SHA) residents.
+The residence hall newsletter is sent each Friday and the SHA every other Friday throughout the quarter.

 Campus departments and registered student organizations may contribute content to be featured in the Aggie Reader.
 The deadline for submission is each Wednesday at noon.
 Submissions sent after the Wednesday deadline will appear in the following week's newsletter.
 Student Housing reserves the right to edit content submitted for the newsletter.

 To send information to be featured in the Aggie Reader, please submit an email to Student Housing with the following information:

 - Name of Campus Department or Registered Student Organization